nuxeo/nuxeo/README.md

   - username: Administrator
   - password: Administrator

-- You will be able to enroll at DuoWeb and control login access through [applications or by sms/call](https://duosecurity.com/product#effective).
+- You will be able to enroll at Duo and control login access through [applications or by sms/call](https://duosecurity.com/product#effective).

 Note: Your machine needs internet access.
 If you have a proxy setting, skip the mp-init and mp-install steps at first, just do nuxeoctl start and run the wizard where you will be asked your proxy settings.

-###Login Plugin Configuration:
+### Login Plugin Configuration:

-You must [subscribe](https://signup.duosecurity.com/) to DuoWeb services and follow [DuoWeb documentation](https://www.duosecurity.com/docs/duoweb) to create all DuoWeb Keys.
+You must [subscribe](https://signup.duosecurity.com/) to Duo services and follow [Duo documentation](https://www.duosecurity.com/docs/duoweb) to create all Duo Keys.

-After installing the plugin, make sure before starting to include your DuoWeb Keys (provided by DuoWeb) in the following configuration file `NUXEO_HOME/templates/duoweb-authentication/config/duo-authentication-config.xml`:
+After installing the plugin, make sure before starting to include your Duo Keys (provided by Duo) in the following configuration file `NUXEO_HOME/templates/duoweb-authentication/config/duo-authentication-config.xml`:

   <?xml version="1.0"?>
   <component name="org.nuxeo.duo.factors.login.contrib">

     <require>org.nuxeo.ecm.platform.ui.web.auth.WebEngineConfig</require>

     <documentation>
-      This authentication plugin processes DuoWeb Two Factors Authentication
+      This authentication plugin processes Duo Two Factors Authentication
     </documentation>

     <extension